You've found a lifelong ally.

 Lycopene touches our lives from before they are fully our own and well into early childhood.
-According to studies antioxidant supplementation, particularly in the form of lycopene, may be beneficial to first-time mothers.1
+Working alongside a-tocopherol, lycopene helps increase sperm motility, and studies have shown that antioxidant supplementation, particularly in the form of lycopene and other tomato carotenoids, may be beneficial to first-time mothers.2

 It appears that the benefits continue after birth, too.
-One study found that infants whose mothers consumed seven or more servings of fruit a day exhibited an increase in cognitive development.2 That increase was enhanced even further by fruits containing lycopene.2 In young children the carotenoid may promote skin health and resilience.
+One study found that infants whose mothers consumed seven or more servings of fruit a day exhibited an increase in cognitive development.2 That increase was enhanced even further by fruits containing lycopene.3*

 As we come into our own as adults, so does lycopene.
-Exercise is a vital part of any healthy lifestyle, and studies show that lycopene supplementation can ease exertion-induced stress in a variety of ways.
-The superstar carotenoid can help maintain healthy lungs during intense exercise,4 may improve vascular endothelial dilation in ultra-marathon runners,5 and may help prevent free radical damage induced by physical activity.6
+Exercise is a vital part of any healthy lifestyle, and studies show that carotenoid supplementation can ease exertion-induced stress in a variety of ways.
+Lycopene, zeaxanthin, and lutein4 work as antioxidants to help maintain healthy lungs during intense exercise,5 may improve vascular endothelial dilation in ultra-marathon runners,6 and may help prevent free radical damage induced by physical activity.7*

 Life always finds a way.